Dev-Godswill/AiVoiceTranslator/README.md

 2. **Add API Keys:**
 * Replace ASSEMBLY_AI_API_KEY = "[]" with your actual AssemblyAI API key.
 * Replace ELEVEN_LABS_API_KEY = "[]" with your ElevenLabs API key.
 * For ElevenLabs, also provide a valid voice_id in the text_to_speech function.
+[SignUp on ElevenLabs](https://tinyurl.com/elevenlabs24)

 3. **Run the Script:**
 Launch the application using: